Live Packet Capture, Traffic Analysis and Deep Packet Inspection

 A packet capture is only as honest as the point at which the packets are copied.
 The four common capture points are the host NIC in promiscuous mode, a switch SPAN (also called mirror) port, a passive network tap, and an inline tap on an IDS/IPS path.
 Each has a known failure mode that the analyst needs to declare in the report.

 A switched LAN does not deliver other hosts' frames to a random port.
 Setting a NIC promiscuous on a port that the switch is not mirroring captures the host's own traffic plus broadcast and multicast, and nothing else.
-The junior-analyst error is to plug a laptop into a free port on the access switch, enable promiscuous mode in Wireshark, and conclude that the LAN is quiet.
+A common analyst error is to connect a laptop to a free access-switch port, enable promiscuous mode in Wireshark, and treat the resulting silence as evidence that the LAN is idle.
 The fix is either a SPAN configuration on the switch or a tap on the uplink.

 | Capture point | What it sees | Failure mode | When to use |